vanilla/docs/content/developer/changelog/index.md

 aliases:
 - /developers/changelog
 ---
-## Release Notes
+## Version Change Log

-This change log is for packaged, gold releases of the self-hosted product.
+This is for packaged, gold releases of the self-hosted product.
 We publish beta and release candidate change logs on the [forum](https://open.vanillaforums.com/categories/blog).
 We provide separate [cloud release notes](http://docs.vanillaforums.com/help/releases/) since they are scheduled differently.

 Vanilla numbers major releases with the first decimal place.
 A second decimal indicates a minor patch release.